Brandling Junction Railway: Contemporary description of the line

 The Railway Times described the route:

 The Junction of the Brandling with the Carlisle line is formed on the Quay, at the south side of the river Tyne, about a mile west of Gateshead; and from thence it proceeds by an incline, rising one foot in twenty-three, first along a heavy embankment, and then through a deep cutting, in some parts forty-five feet in depth, to the top of the hill in Green’s Field, where a standing engine, of sixty horse power, built by Messrs.
 Hawthorn, of Newcastle, has been erected for the purpose of working the incline.

-Leaving Redheugh station [in fact passing above it at high level] the line passes through the town of Gateshead, along a magnificent viaduct, built of stone, which is upwards of half a mile in length, and crosses the principal street by a beautiful span, with two smaller arches enclosing the footpath...
-The line after crossing Oakwell Gate enters the principal station [the Gateshead station of the BJR], on an extensive mound with precipitous banks extending down to the river.
-A self-acting incline is at present in operation [down to the Tyne] here, and coals, which are brought along the Newcastle and Carlisle line, are regularly shipped at staiths erected for the purpose by the Brandling Company...
-It was resolved to build the [Gateshead] station level, on the same principle as the viaduct, with a succession of arches.
-There are twelve of these arches at present in course of formation... [they form] a series of tunnels running parallel to each other, and perpendicular to, or at right angles with, the main line, from which a branch line passes along the top of each tunnel to platforms which are made to descend, and thus form a communication with the area below.